zostay/RakuWAPI/README.md

 3 Extensions
 ============

 In addition to the standard specification, there are a number of extensions that servers or middleware MAY choose to implement.
-They are completely optional and applications and middleware SHOULD check for their presence before depending on them
+They are completely optional and applications and middleware SHOULD check for their presence before depending on them.

 3.0 Environment Extensions
 --------------------------